My Story

 Circadian late awakenings, eating my Rice Krispies, watching BBC News and wanting to die.
 However, in defence of my teenage self, trying not to let the tsunami current of mental despair drown her, she would flail her arms around desperately one day, then float the next, at the unmerciful mercy of the wave.

-In the midst of all this catastrophic confusion of discomfort, unease surrounding my mother's mental state and her unintentional emotional neglect and at times, even mental "abuse" (feels weird and off-putting to use that word hence the quotation marks) towards me, my social rejection and ostracism at school, and my undiagnosed neurodivergent mentality – the passing of my younger sibling, my baby brother, threw me over the edge.
+In the midst of all this catastrophic confusion of unease and discomfort surrounding my Primary Caregiver's mental state and their unintentional emotional neglect and mental abuse towards me, my repeated ostracism at school, and my undiagnosed, unsupported neurodivergence, it was the passing of my younger sibling, my baby brother, that threw me over the edge.

 Bereavement is, metaphorically, a pill-induced esophagitis.
 Constantly stuck in your throat.